-“That’s the Crab Nebula.
-It’s already set.
+“That is the Crab Nebula.
+It is already set.
 Cancers are home builders.
 They fall in love too easily and always get hurt.”

 “Are there any good signs?”

 “Oh, nothing’s good or bad.
-It’s how you take it.
-Cancers make great lovers, they’re so loyal, and they always have money.”
+It;s how you take it.
+Cancers make great lovers, they are loyal, and they always have money.”
 She reaches around me and grabs my wallet, “Let’s see how much money you have, Huerto.”

 An electric thrill runs through me as she pulls my wallet out of my back pocket.
 Soon she was pulling out all the cash Joey gave me.
-“See, I was right, but why carry so much cash.
+“See, I;m right, but why carry so much cash.
 How did you earn it?”

 I turned bright red from fear that she would figure it out, but she only laughs.